 You will need to register for at least 3 credit hours Fall, Spring, and Summer while on internship to maintain continuous full-time enrollment (eg, 3 in Fall, 3 in Spring, and 3 the full summer term in your internship ends).
-Each semester you should enroll in 1 hour of internship (Psy 798) and 2 hours of dissertation (Psy 797) until you have defended your dissertation, after which point you should enroll in 3 hours of internship only.
-The Graduate School will waive the first 3 hours of tuition for students while on internship (began Fall 2017).
-In the event you need to register for more than 3 hours (eg, if you plan to receive new federal student loans while on internship), only the first 3 hours are tuition-free.
-The registrar will verify that you are a full-time student (usually needed to maintain deferment of student loan repayment) while you are on internship as long as you are enrolled for at least one hour of 798 each term.
-(See Registration Rules for Interns below).
+Each semester you should enroll in 1 hour of internship (Psy 798) and 2 hours of dissertation (Psy 797) until you have defended your dissertation, after which point you should enroll in 3 hours of internship only (as long as you have 18 or more total dissertation hours).
+The Graduate School will cover the first 3 hours of tuition for students while on internship (began Fall 2017).
+In the event you need to register for more than 3 hours (eg, if you plan to receive federal student loans while on internship, which typically requires enrolling in 5 credit hours), only the first 3 hours are covered.
+The registrar can provide documentation to verify that you are a full-time student (usually needed to maintain deferment of student loan repayment if you have prior federal student loans) while you are on internship as long as you are enrolled for at least one hour of 798 each term.
+(See Registration Rules for Interns below.)
+Please reach out to financial aid and the registrar with any questions.